NICD-UK/project-template/{{cookiecutter.project_directory_name}}/src/2-clean/README-python.md

 # Data Cleaning

-Data cleaning transformations and tests are independent of the data product.
-There are three transformations and three tests that are required for data cleaning:
+Data cleaning transformations and [quality tests](https://www.gov.uk/government/news/meet-the-data-quality-dimensions) are independent of the data product.
+There are three transformations and three quality tests associated with data cleaning:

 - [ ] Format Column Names
 - [ ] Format Column Types